Electrical Engineering MSEE

 The Drexel Wireless Systems Laboratory (DWSL) contains an extensive suite of equipment for constructing, debugging, and testing prototype wireless communications systems.
 Major equipment within DWSL includes:

-- three software defined radio network testbeds (HYDRA, USRP, and WARP) for rapidly prototyping radio, optical and ultrasonic communications systems,
+- software defined radio network testbeds for rapidly prototyping new communications and network systems,

 Ecological and Evolutionary Signal-processing and Informatics Laboratory